quirozcj/monococcum_introgressions/README.md

 chr1A	1	1000000

-## In our second approach we employed IBSpy (Identical By State in python).
+## In our second approach we employed IBSpy (Identity-by-State in python).
 ```
 Author: J. Quiroz-Chavez, R. Ramirez-Gonzalez, C. Uauy.
 Date: 26/07/2022